Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Experiments

-To ensure a fair and unbiased comparison with the leading commercial system, ElevenLabs' Eleven v3 (alpha), we adopted the following protocol for selecting dialect-specific reference audio.
-First, we identified candidate voices in ElevenLabs' official voice library of PVC voices, which are fine-tuned on over 30 minutes of speaker data according to their official documentation\footnote[8]{\href{https://elevenlabs.io/docs/creative-platform/voices/voice-cloning\#professional-voice-cloning}{\texttt{elevenlabs.io/docs/creative-platform/voices/\\voice-cloning\#professional-voice-cloning}}}, and selected the most frequently used voice for each target dialect.
-For each candidate, we performed secondary validation using a large language model to confirm that the audio preview exhibited authentic dialect-specific characteristics in its transcription (extracted using ElevenLabs' Scribe v2).
-Once validated, this audio was designated as the reference for comparative evaluation.
+To ensure a fair and unbiased comparison with the leading commercial system, ElevenLabs' Eleven v3 (alpha), which imposes a strict monthly quota on custom voice uploads, making evaluation across all speaker timbres in the Habibi benchmark prohibitively expensive, we adopted the following protocol to select a single representative reference audio for each dialect subset.
+First, we identified candidate voices from ElevenLabs' official PVC voice library\footnote{\url{https://elevenlabs.io/docs/creative-platform/voices/voice-cloning}}, selecting the most frequently used voice for each target dialect.
+For each candidate, we performed secondary validation using a large language model to confirm that the audio preview exhibited authentic dialect-specific characteristics based on its transcription (extracted using ElevenLabs' Scribe v2).
+Once validated, the audio was designated as the reference for comparative evaluation.
 If no suitable voice was available in ElevenLabs' library, we applied the same protocol to audio samples from our Habibi benchmark.
-All selected ElevenLabs Voice IDs or Habibi benchmark entries, along with texts, are provided in Appendix~\ref{appen:11labs_compr_reference_prompts}.
+All selected ElevenLabs Voice IDs and Habibi benchmark entries (uploaded as IVC\footnote{\url{https://elevenlabs.io/docs/api-reference/voices/ivc/create}} when calling the ElevenLabs API), along with texts, are provided in Table~\ref{tab:11labs_compr_reference_prompts}.
+Note that the \texttt{SAU} subset employs distinct entries for the Najdi, Hijazi, and Gulf Arabic varieties.